CxRes/per-resource-events/src/sections/introduction.md

 + a specific authentication and authorization mechanism to be used with the [PROTOCOL].
 Implementations are encouraged to use existing approaches for authentication and authorization.
 + representation and semantics for notifications.
-  + Implementations are free to use any media-type for notifications, which can be negotiated just like the content-type for the representation of the state of the resource.
+  + Implementations are free to use any media-type for notifications, which can be negotiated just like the content of the representation.
-  + Implementations are also free to define additional semantics for a given media-type when used to transmit notifications using the [PROTOCOL].
-As an appendix to this specification, we define additional semantics for the `message/rfc822` MIME type when used for [PREP] notifications.
+  + Implementations are also free to define additional semantics for a given media-type, when used to transmit notifications using the [PROTOCOL].
+As an appendix to this specification, we define additional semantics when using the `message/rfc822` media-type to transmit [PREP] notifications.

 ## Audience ## {#intended-audience}